oxfordroadmapping/country-profiles-clean-up-zh_hant/antarctica/french-southern-and-antarctic-lands.md

 **Ile Amsterdam (Ile Amsterdam et Ile Saint-Paul)**:  less than one-half the size of Washington, DC; **Ile Saint-Paul (Ile Amsterdam et Ile Saint-Paul)**:  more than 10 times the size of the National Mall in Washington, DC; **Iles Crozet**:  about twice the size of Washington, DC; **Iles Kerguelen**:  slightly larger than Delaware; **Bassas da India (Iles Eparses)**:  land area about one-third the size of the National Mall in Washington, DC; **Europa Island (Iles Eparses)**:  about one-sixth the size of Washington, DC; **Glorioso Islands (Iles Eparses)**:  about eight times the size of the National Mall in Washington, DC; **Juan de Nova Island (Iles Eparses)**:  about seven times the size of the National Mall in Washington, DC; **Tromelin Island (Iles Eparses)**:  about 1.7 times the size of the National Mall in Washington, DC

 ### 陸地邊界
-- `total`: 0 km
+- `總計`: 0 km

 ### 海岸線
 **Ile Amsterdam (Ile Amsterdam et Ile Saint-Paul)**: 28 km **Ile Saint-Paul (Ile Amsterdam et Ile Saint-Paul)**:  **Iles Kerguelen**: 2,800 km **Bassas da India (Iles Eparses)**: 35.2 km **Europa Island (Iles Eparses)**: 22.2 km **Glorioso Islands (Iles Eparses)**: 35.2 km **Juan de Nova Island (Iles Eparses)**: 24.1 km **Tromelin Island (Iles Eparses)**: 3.7 km

 ### 海洋主張
-- `territorial sea`: 12 nm
+- `領海`: 12 nm
-- `exclusive economic zone`: 200 nm from Iles Kerguelen and Iles Eparses (does not include the rest of French Southern and Antarctic Lands); Juan de Nova Island and Tromelin Island claim a continental shelf of 200-m depth or to the depth of exploitation
+- `專屬經濟區`: 200 nm from Iles Kerguelen and Iles Eparses (does not include the rest of French Southern and Antarctic Lands); Juan de Nova Island and Tromelin Island claim a continental shelf of 200-m depth or to the depth of exploitation

 ### 氣候
 **Ile Amsterdam et Ile Saint-Paul**:  oceanic with persistent westerly winds and high humidity **Iles Crozet**:  windy, cold, wet, and cloudy **Iles Kerguelen**:  oceanic, cold, overcast, windy **Iles Eparses**:  tropical